How does the online classroom affect students’ ability to learn?

 Student identity: is a set of beliefs, values, and commitments that an individual connects towards being a student.

-We provide ways for students to work alongside teachers, school administrators, and their parents to achieve the identities that bring them success in the online classroom.
+This article provides ways for students can work alongside teachers, school administrators, and their parents to achieve the identities that bring them success in the online classroom.

-How then can students establish their identities in the online classroom?
+How then can students establish their identities in order to help their abilities to learn in the online classroom?

 Student Identity in the Online Classroom (Video)